from 605€

 About the program

-Although not the most practised religion in Nepal, the influence of Buddhism can be found throughout; well Nepal is the birthplace of Buddha!
+Although Buddhism is not the most practised religion in Nepal, the influence of this religion can be found throughout; well Nepal is the birthplace of Buddha!
 From the countless temples and stupas located around the country to the thousands of Tibetan Buddhists who have sought refuge, Nepal remains an important place for Buddhists.

 Many young Nepalese men spend a period of their life training as a monk.
-The majority of the children at the monasteries are Tibetan refugees and impoverished children from ethnic hill tribes.
-Becoming a monk offers many children the chance of a better life.
+Most of the children at the monasteries are Tibetan refugees and disadvantaged children from ethnic hill tribes.
+Therefore, becoming a monk offers many children the chance of a better life.

 Training to become a monk starts at an early age.
-Young monks are taught about Buddhist practises and philosophies as well as receiving general mainstream education – including learning English.
-The ability to speak English allows monks to translate religious text and communicate the teachings of Buddhism to all.
+Firstly, young monks are taught about Buddhist practices and philosophies as well as receiving general mainstream education – including learning English.
+Consequently, the ability to speak English allows monks to translate religious text and communicate the teachings of Buddhism to all.
 As the Dalai Lama said, “To learn English is to spread the word”.

 It is very important that monks receive a formal education as well as religious training.
-It is not totally uncommon for monks to leave the monastery when they get older, therefore it is important for them to learn English in order to boost their career prospects in mainstream society.
-On arrival young monks will be keen and excited to meet you, but some will also be shy of you in your first few days at the monastery!
+It is not totally uncommon for monks to leave the monastery when they get older, therefore it is important for them to learn English to boost their career prospects in mainstream society.

 Typical day